CogStack/CogStack-Pipeline/README.md

 ## Example useage

-The entire process is configured via a single config file, which, in order for Spring Batch to pick up correctly, is determined by the environment variable TURBO_LASER.
-This should point to a directory, containing the following files (depending on which job you want to run)
+The entire process is configured via a single config file, which, in order for Spring Batch to pick up correctly, is determined by the java environment variable TURBO_LASER.
+This should point to a directory, containing the following files (note: not all are necessary, only the ones for the jobs you want to run)

+Here, you will need to configure input and output database connection details, the activeMQ server and other particulars specific to the job you want to run (for example, the GATE home directory, and the GATE application .xgapp)

 > tika.conf
 > gate.conf
 > dBLineFixer.conf

-Examples of config file are in the test packages, e.g.

-> postgres_test_config_gate

-Here, you will need to configure input and output database connection details, the activeMQ server and other particulars specific to the job you want to run (for example, the GATE home directory, and the GATE application .xgapp)
+Examples of config file are in the src/test/resourcespackages.
+Note, these test configurations are split into multiple configs, to ease integration testing, but they could just as easily all be places into one of the above named files in production.
+Required properties for all jobs are

+> concurrency.properties - set the thread pool size for vertical scaling
+> <db_type>DB.properties - set various JDBC connection settings
+> step.properties - set the chunk (commit) interval for each job 'step' and the skipLimit = number of exceptions before the step fails

+The parameters of other configuration files are Job specific (e.g. tika.properties has keepTags for specifying whether to output in XHTML or plaintext).
+The details of each are described in the comments of the respective example files

 Turbo-laser is run with the standard Spring Batch CommandLineJobRunner, specifying the job type and appropriate Spring profiles, and key/value pairs that uniquely identify a job (which can be more or less anything - see Spring Batch documentation for details)